puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

     `puppet agent -t --certname "<UNIQUE NON-ROOT USERNAME.HOSTNAME>" --server "<PUPPET MASTER HOSTNAME>"`

-    This puppet run will submit a cert request to the master and will create a `~/.puppet` directory structure in the non-root user’s home directory.
+    This Puppet run will submit a cert request to the master and will create a `~/.puppet` directory structure in the non-root user’s home directory.

 8. **As an admin user**, log into the console, navigate to the [pending node requests](./console_cert_mgmt.html), and accept the requests from non-root user agents.